New method offers an easy route for making bilobalide and related compounds so scientists can explore their potential uses as drugs and pesticides.

 “Figuring out how to do the last part was a monumental effort,” Shenvi says.

-The synthesis, on the whole, involves far less time and effort compared to prior methods, and its development means that chemists now have a practical organic-synthesis method for making not only bilobalide but also derivative compounds, in order to investigate their properties as insecticides or even as potential pharmaceuticals.
+Overall, the synthesis takes much less time and effort than earlier techniques, and as a result of its development, chemists now have a practical method for synthesizing organic compounds that can be used to make both bilobalide and its derivative compounds, allowing them to study the compounds’ potential as insecticides or even pharmaceuticals.
 Researchers have reported in previous studies that bilobalide reverses cognitive deficits in an animal model of Down syndrome, and that it protects dopamine neurons in a model of Parkinson’s disease.

 “We were first interested in bilobalide because of its potential relevance for human neuroscience,” Shenvi says.
 “However, since word has spread about the new synthesis, we’ve had the strongest expression of interest from the agrochemical industry, because of bilobalide’s good characteristics as an insecticide and its safety profile.”